zendesk/min-tfs-client/protobuf_srcs/tensorflow/python/autograph/g3doc/reference/control_flow.md

 condition.
 The AutoGraph dispatch rules have the same effect: anything that is not a TensorFlow object is a compile-time constant for TensorFlow, and can be optimized away.
-For this reason, you can usually mix Python and TensorFlow computation and it will transparently have the expected result even when only some computations are executed in the graph.
+For this reason, you can usually mix Python and TensorFlow computation, and it will transparently have the expected result even when only some computations are executed in the graph.

 <!-- TODO(mdan): This is actually a limitation (a very subtle one) -->
 Caution: The assumption of invariant code made above is not true if the